LianAarts/Mesh-sensor-network/docs/Mesh_Documentation/meshSecurity.md

 This setting can be done in the <a href="https://gitlab.com/painlessMesh/painlessMesh/-/blob/develop/src/arduino/wifi.hpp"> wifi.hpp file </a> of the painlessMesh library.

+## Unwanted Access

+Luckily all sensitive data is uploaded to the ESP and cannot be de-compressed and can stay save.

 ## Security Protocols
 For the basic connection towards the WiFi it inherits the WiFi class combind with its own init() configuration.